Jade Jolie

-Jade Jolie is the stage name of Jules Green, an American drag queen and impersonator of Taylor Swift, known for competing in the fifth season of RuPaul's Drag Race, the fourth season of The Boulet Brothers' Dragula, and the second season of The Boulet Brothers' Dragula: Titans.
+Jade Jolie (born November 2, 1986) is the stage name of Jules Green, an American drag queen and impersonator of Taylor Swift, known for competing in the fifth season of RuPaul's Drag Race, the fourth season of The Boulet Brothers' Dragula, and the second season of The Boulet Brothers' Dragula: Titans.

 She featured in Swift's "You Need to Calm Down" music video and joined her at the 2019 MTV Video Music Awards in the opening act, as well as receiving two awards with Swift, including Video of the Year.

 Early life

 Jolie was born on November 2, 1986, and raised in Fort Myers, Florida and Alachua, Florida.
 She started doing drag at the University Club in Gainesville, Florida.
 Her drag mom is Dana Douglas and her drag father is Bob Taylor.
 The name Jade Jolie is a combination of the Mortal Kombat character Jade and Angelina Jolie.
 She originally auditioned for season five of Drag Race, where she reached the top eight.